KCL-BMEIS/NiftySeg/README.md

-# NIFTY_SEG PACKAGE #
+# NIFTYSEG PACKAGE #

 --------------------------------
-1 WHAT DOES THE PACKAGE CONTAIN?
+1 - WHAT DOES THE PACKAGE CONTAIN?
 --------------------------------
 This project, lead by Jorge Cardoso at King's College London, contains programs to perform EM based segmentation of images in nifti or analyse format.
 NiftySeg is an open-source toolkit licensed under the BSD license.
 It also contains a package of label fusion algorithms (MV, STAPLE, SBA) with different types of ranking strategies.
 Features: LoAd: Locally Adaptive Brain Segmentation General Purpose EM segmentation Single and Multi-label Fusion package To download the latest version, please check out the code by copying the following line to the termini;: